 - Mix the 8 gms of mature starter with 14 gms flour and 14 gms water in a glass jar or bowl.

 - Cover and set it aside till it becomes active and bubbles form well.
 Sourdough starters usually rise in volume but that is not mandatory.
-If it is as bubbly as in the picture below, it is ready to use.
+If it is bubbly and alive it can be used to bake bread.

 - Mix the flour and water in a bowl.
 Do not knead.
 Only mix them ensuring no dry flour remains.
 Cover and set aside for 5-6 hours at 23C temperature.
 If the weather is warmer then set aside for 3-4 hours.
 If the weather is cooler then set it overnight.

 - As seen in the picture above the water and flour mixture has attained good extensibility in 6 hours.

 - Add the starter and salt to the flour mixture and knead them into the dough.

 - In the first 2 hours, perform 4 sets of stretch and fold to the dough at 30 minute intervals.
 So the total time taken will be 2 hours.

 - Strech and fold is a technique by which you aid gluten formation and help trap the gases in the dough for a good rise.
 As the name suggests, strech and fold involves stretching the dough on one side and folding it on top of the rest of the dough.
 This needs to be done on all four sides like an envelope.